FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 The lower and upper bounds of a bounded datatype may be set with minInclusive and maxExclusive attributes.

-A FIX datatype with mappings to XML schema and General-Purpose Datatypes
+**Example:** A FIX datatype with mappings to XML schema and General-Purpose Datatypes.

 ```xml
 <fixr:datatype name="SeqNum" baseType="int">